ikki407/stacking/README.md

 ## Getting started: 30 seconds to stacking

+ Under Construction

 ------------------

 ## Installation
-To install stacking, `cd` to the stacking folder and run the install command:
+To install stacking, `cd` to the stacking folder and run the install command(up-to-date version, recommended):
 ```
 sudo python setup.py install
 ```